-Flagler County’s administrative departments are operated under the purview of the County Administrator and include: Building, Community Services, Economic Development, Emergency Services, Engineering, Financial Services, Fire Rescue, General Services, Growth Management, Land Management, Library, Parks and Recreation, Planning, Public Works, Social Services, Transportation, and Veterans Services.
+Flagler County’s administrative departments are operated under the purview of the County Administrator and include: Building, Emergency Management, Engineering, Financial Services, Fire Rescue, General Services, Growth Management, Health and Human Services, Innovation Technology, Land Management, Library, Parks and Recreation, Planning, Public Works, Tourism/Economic Development, Transportation, and Veterans Services.

 Residents also elect Flagler County’s five Constitutional officers: Clerk of the Circuit Court, Property Appraiser, Sheriff, Supervisor of Elections and the Tax Collector.